mattrussell2/gradescope-autograder/README.md

 * Since we've removed course code from the repo, we need more examples in `assignments/`.

 # Changelog
+## [2.2.3] - 2023-06-20
+Chami's update - move style checking to separate module; also add make_test_submissions to easily make dummy things to drag-drop to gradescope for quick checks.

 ## [2.2.2] - 2023-06-20
 Add required_files option for validate submission; remove token check for test users.